-Wild cats that bury their excrement do so for basically two reasons: One is to keep their presence unknown from possible predators.
+Covering poop is a normal cat behavior, right?
+Not necessarily.
+Wild cats that bury their excrement do so for basically two reasons: one is to keep their presence unknown from possible predators.
 The other is to show that they are not challenging more dominant cats.
 These more dominant cats rarely bury feces, and often leave waste on grassy tussocks that elevate and make it even more prominent.

 Humans have encouraged the behavior in our pet cats, by selectively choosing (and breeding) the ones that are “clean.”
 Cats that leave their excrement uncovered for the world to admire are not abnormal—they’re just being cats.

-If your kitty has always dug-and-covered as normal litter box behavior, and suddenly makes a statement with uncovered poop, ask yourself what else has changed?
+If your kitty has always dug-and-covered as normal litter box behavior, and suddenly makes a statement with uncovered poop, ask yourself what else has changed.
 This may be the cat’s way of sending a smelly signal to other cats (or even a stray hanging around outside the window) that the territory is owned.

 In fact, one study followed female pet cats out and about, and observed them poop 58 times—and only twice did the cats try to dig a hole first, or cover it afterward.
 Roaming kitties may use unburied waste as another form of marking.

-The Wrong Litter Box
+Litter Box Issues

 When it comes to litter boxes, size does matter.
 Maybe your cat's litter box is too small for them to turn around inside to bury the poop.
 And, as the saying goes, cats can be finicky—perhaps your cat doesn't like the feel of the cat litter, or the box is too dirty, and they would rather not spend any extra time in there.
 If you suspect one or both of these things could be true, give a new brand of litter a try, or upgrade to a larger litter box.